MultiPoolMiner/MultiPoolMiner/README.md

 #### CoinName per pool [Zcash, ZeroCoin etc.]
 Only mine the selected coins at the specified pool.

-E.g. To mine Zcash & ZeroCoin at Zpool:
+E.g. To mine only Zcash & ZeroCoin at Zpool:

     "ZpoolCoins": {
       "CoinName":  [